ch3sh/ch3sh.github.io/_posts/2021-09-27-PalsForLife.md

 ![pdf-unlocked](/img/palsforlife/pdf-unlocked.png)

 We haven't found a place where we can use this text yet.
-Let's enumerate the other ports before we proceed.
+Let's enumerate the other ports.

 ---